cseanburns/personal_knowledge_mgmt/src/5e-web-sources-part-1.md

 The Data Tools dropbox box provides employment change data for various sectors of the U.S.
-As of [May 2023][dataBLS], we see that manufacturing jobs in the U.S. decreased by an estimated 2,000, government jobs increased by an estimated 56,000, and overall non-farm jobs increased by 339,000.
+As of [March 2024][dataBLS], we see that manufacturing jobs in the U.S. decreased by an estimated 4,000, government jobs increased by an estimated 52,000, and overall non-farm jobs increased by 275,000.

 The [CPI Inflation Calculator][cpiBLS] shows how the value of the dollar has changed over time.
-For example, I can see that $1.00 in May of 2022 has the same buying power as $1.04 in May of 2023, which shows that, on average, what costs me a $1.04 in May 2023 cost me a $1.00 the summer prior.
+For example, I can see that $1.00 in February of 2023 has the same buying power as $1.03 in February of 2024.

 This calculator is useful in a lot of ways.
 For example, the tuition to attend UK for the